Data-Science-Projects-Code/Quakes/README.md

 ![earthquakes >2.5 ](images/updated_events.png)

 ## TL;DR:
 This project gets USGS data, cleans it, and displays it.
-The code itself can be run in four different ways.
+The code itself can be run in three different ways, two of which output to Dash; one is a self-contained notebook.
 Pick whichever one matches your interest/expertise.<br>
  * Jupyter notebook. `Quake_notes` is the all-in-one solution.
 Step through code, see some of the thinking involved, see the quakes display with folium map.
  * Single data prep file. `Quakes_single.py` is a terse single pandas file.
 Output is `quakes_last_24_hours` in the `/images` folder and `quakes_last_24.pkl` in the `/data` folder.
 Use Dashboard.py to display to display.